A Saint Who Levels Up Through Necromancy

 — More of a fool than I thought.
 Our master.

-After catching his breath, Yujin asked what had just happened.
+Fafnir muttered it under his breath.
+Once he’d caught his own breath, Yujin asked about what had just happened.

 “I definitely deflected it.
 What the hell was that?”